rocketlav/soda1-open-source/README.md

 ***

-If you have any questions about our project or you have a offer for us, please, write to us on email rocketlav.team@gmail.com.
+If you have any questions about our project or you have an offer for us, please, write to us on email rocketlav.team@gmail.com.